Skip to content

 For OpenClaw, the scaffold generator returns the native mcp.servers.fluent JSON block you register in your OpenClaw profile.

-For the published OpenClaw plugin install surface, use fluent-openclaw.
-The checked-in openclaw-plugin/fluent/ mirror is the helper package fluent-openclaw-oss-helper.
+For the published OpenClaw plugin install package, use fluent-openclaw.
+The checked-in openclaw-plugin/fluent/ folder is the helper package fluent-openclaw-oss-helper.

 Checked-In Client Bundles

-The docs repo now mirrors the client bundle roots referenced throughout these guides:
+The docs repo includes the client bundle roots referenced throughout these guides:

 Codexplugins/fluent/.codex-plugin/plugin.json, .mcp.json, .mcp.hosted.json, .mcp.oss.json, .mcp.local.json